South Eastern Region

-The South Eastern Region (Reġjun Xlokk) is one of five regions of Malta.
-The region includes the southeastern part of the main island of Malta, including the capital Valletta.
-The region borders the Central and Southern Regions.
+The South Eastern Region (Reġjun Xlokk) is a former region of Malta.
+The region included the southeastern part of the main island of Malta, including the capital Valletta.
+The region bordered the Central and Southern Regions.

 It was created by the Act No. XVI of 2009 out of part of Malta Xlokk.
+Act No. XIV of 2019 abolished the region, and its territory was divided between the newly formed Port Region and the Southern Region.

-Subdivision
+Administrative divisions

 Districts

-South Eastern Region includes parts of the South Eastern and Southern Harbour Districts.
+South Eastern Region included parts of the South Eastern and Southern Harbour Districts.

 Local councils

-South Eastern Region includes 15 local councils:
+South Eastern Region included 15 local councils: